ajoyg/pandas-challenge/README.md

 # pandas-challenge
 Module 4 challenge in the Data Analytics &amp;Vizualization Bootcamp.
-The Jupyter notebook PyCitySchools.ipynb in the PyCitySchools folder analyzes the standardized test data in the Resources folder for 15 high school in PyCity.
+The Jupyter notebook PyCitySchools.ipynb in the PyCitySchools folder analyzes the standardized test data in the Resources folder for 15 high schools in PyCity.

 # Summary
  * Overall, there are 15 schools in the district with 39,170 students, the passing percentage of math and reading is 65%.
 The district has a total budget of $24.65M.